Construction Health and Safety

-Construction work is a high risk trade.
-So good construction health and safety work, is key.
-And the HSE do their best to prompt all of us to improve our health and safety at work.
-Their latest push, rightly so, relates to the health of construction workers.
-And JHS Health and Safety Consultants supports their aims.
-Employers must look out for their workers’ health and safety in construction work; even if it is not their site.
-It is a risk if they do not to properly manage health and safety in construction work.
-But if this happens, an employer can start to see their costs spiral out of control.
-However, an employer can be unsure of what they need to do to improve, and how.
+Construction work is often a dangerous game.
+In such a high-risk trade good construction health and safety is vital.
+As the owner of JHS Health and Safety Consultants, I certainly think so anyway.
+The Health and Safety Executive (HSE) do their best to help us all to improve.
+They have done a lot to address the health of construction workers, and rightly so.
+JHS Health and Safety Consultants supports their aims.
+Employers must look out for their workers’ health and safety in construction work even if it’s not on their site.
+It is bound to be a business risk to them if they do not.
+Their decision may go sour.
+If it does their job costs can spiral out of control.
+The reason they might not manage their construction health and safety can be as simple as this.
+Bosses may not know what they need to do to improve, nor how.

-This is where JHS Health and Safety Consultants can help.
-We will give you neutral advice to direct you towards your goals.
-And, if you join us, we are ready to help or advise you right away.
+This is where my firm JHS Health and Safety Consultants can help.
+By engaging my business services, you will get factual advice towards achieving your site goals.
+Help and advice will be always readily available.
 JHS Health and Safety Consultants has a service to help you work smart and to meet your legal needs too.
-We carry out health and safety in construction work.
-We design our service with the tools needed to help small and also medium size firms.
-This can include help to manage your work, which can cause people to suffer lung, stress, and musculoskeletal disorders.
+Health and safety in construction work is what my business does best.
+I design my services with the tools needed to help small and medium size firms improve.

-Reasons to Retain a Service to Support Construction Health and Safety Work
+Reasons to Retain a Health and Safety Consultancy to Support your Business

-There is ever growing support for small firms, which is great news.
-And there if lots of information out there too.
-But there are many advantages of retaining a health and safety service to help you.
-First-up, you can get a lot of help for your money; and you can get competent advice for health and safety in construction work pretty much as you need it.
-I.e. you will not need to look around if you need help in a hurry; as it can be hard to find someone with the right knowhow, skills and experience.
-Then, you will have most of the information you need in one place.
-Plus, over time, there is chance to build a good strong work relationship; and perhaps too, less need to go over old ground.
+It is good to see that there is ever growing national support for small firms, which is great news.
+This includes the availability of a lot of helpful information.
+However, it is still necessary that employers have access to help from a competent person.
+Using a good health and safety consultancy to fulfil this role has a lot of benefits: First-up, you can get a lot of help for your money.
+Then you can get competent advice for health and safety in construction work, pretty much as you need it.
+You will not need to look around if you need help in a hurry.
+It can be hard to find someone with the right knowhow, skills and experience.
+You have a chance to build up a good strong work relationship with less need to go over old ground.

-There are reasons why a firm can benefit if they retain a competent health and safety service; and they extend beyond health and safety.
+There are plenty of reasons why a firm can benefit from the help of a competent health and safety service.
+Factors extend beyond health and safety.
 For one, it can look good in clients’ eyes.
 It shows that a firm is conscious about good health and safety at work.
 It will help to prove that a firm is competent and ready to carry out a good job.
-What’s more, it can help to attract extra work; and maybe even better clients that leads to a better profit.
+What’s more, it can help to attract work from better clients which leads toward making a good profit.

-Why our Service Will Help your Building & Construction Health and Safety Work
+Why JHS Services Will Help With Your Construction Health and Safety Work

-It is a fact that it can be wise to retain a good health and safety service.
-But be wary, as the text you get can be too ‘general’.
-Some people may say that risk in construction work is often general in nature.
-It can be, its true.
-But it does not always follow that the means to control the risks are the same too.
-And good employers must adopt risk controls to suit their tasks.
+As I point out, it can be wise to retain the service of a good health and safety consultancy.
+Just be wary of the generic nature of some health and safety documents you might get.
+They can be too general.
+Some people may say risk in construction work is often that way.
+It can be it’s true, but it does not always follow that the means to control the risks are similar.
+Good employers must adopt risk controls to suit their tasks.
 This is often a simple case of making changes to suit the place of work.
-Without change, those who enforce the law, or insure the firm may not see them as being suitable and sufficient.
-In other words general text and actions on site may not ‘cut the mustard’ in the eyes of the law.
-The bottom line is that employers still need to manage their work risk properly.
+Without change, insurers or those who enforce the law may not see the risk controls as being suitable and sufficient.
+In other words, generic documents and action on site may not ‘cut the mustard’ in the eyes of the law.
+The bottom line is that employers still need to manage their work risks properly.

-There are many hazards in the industry.
-But some stand out; such as work at height, moving objects, slips, trips and falls, collapsing material, electricity and lifting work.
-What about work vehicles, you may ask?
-How do they fit in?
-Well, they too come under health and safety in construction work too.
-For one, they can be a moving object.
-Year on year, it seems many workers will die in an accident involving a road or site vehicle.
-But in fact, many, more people will have a bad injury.
-So, on that basis alone there is a case to manage vehicle work for good health and safety in construction.
+There are many hazards in the industry, but some stand out.
+They include work at height, moving objects, slips, trips and falls, collapsing material, electricity and lifting work.
+Work vehicles pose a major hazard too and also come under health and safety in construction work.
+When in use they become a dangerous moving object.
+Year on year it seems that lots of workers die in an accident involving a road or site vehicle.
+Many more people will have a bad and life-changing injury.
+On that basis alone there is a case to properly manage vehicle use at work.

 Health is another area in the industry that still needs to improve.
 The three main culprits in construction work that affect workers’ health are noise, dust and vibration.
 Owing to these, many die or suffer ill health each year.
 Dust is the worst.
 But too much exposure to each is going to cause people harm.
 Work, such as cutting masonry or wood will create dust that can harm people; especially if done by power tools.
 It is usual for sites to amass lots of surface dust too, which is throw into the air each time it is disturbed.
 Dust can harbour all kinds of nasty toxins for people to breath in; a fine mix of hazardous material.
 Exposure to dust can cause ill health as it damages the lungs; ill health such as asthma, silicosis, or chronic obstructive pulmonary disease (COPD).
 Some dusts are known to cause cancer too.